sagebind/blog/articles/2016-03-22-iterators-are-awesome.md

 }
 ```

-Iterators in Rust implement the [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait, which provides a lot of built-in methods, but we only need the `next()` method to perform iteration:
+Iterators in Rust implement the [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait, which provides a lot of built-in methods, but we only need the `next()` method to perform iteration.
+Below is the manual way of using iterators:

 ```rust
 let mut iter = numbers.iter();